CenterEdge/shawarma/README.md

 the load balancer, and uses an HTTP POST to let your application know the state.
 Your application must simply receive the POST and start or stop background processing.

+The Kubernetes Service may be referenced either by name (using `--service`) or by one or more labels (using `--service-labels`).
+If both are supplied then all must match.
+If more than one Service is matched the the application is considered active if any Service includes the pod.

 ## HTTP Endpoint

 An optional feature on this sidecar also provides a simple http server to store the current pod status,